 This Michelin Guide luxury hotel selection property is located in the small commune of Sacy where the it is surrounded by vineyards as far as the eye can see.
 It is a carefully restored old chateau with a fantastic kitchen, stunning decor, and a unique wellness center.
 The historical charm is prominent throughout the property – windows are accented with heavy heavy curtains, brightly coloured velvet furniture is just as Marie-Antoinette would’ve ordered, and various paintings are scattered between floors.

-The first floor restaurant offers a 360 ° view of the surrounding vineyards (with a patio) and as such is a very popular spot for the nearby locals and visitors alike.
+The first-floor restaurant offers a 360 ° view of the surrounding vineyards (with a patio) and as such is a very popular spot for the nearby locals and visitors alike.
 Executive Chef Flora Mikula focuses on local quality products plated in the most elegant and appetizing ways.
 This is French cuisine at its best.
 One floor up is the bar with equally phenomenal views and even cozier decor.
 If you opted in for breakfast, which I strongly recommend, it will be served in the bar lounge, spread across a harvest table with multiple levels of cheese, bread, and other artisanal goodies.

 One of my favourite perks of this property is the Norwegian barrel baths.
 Set on the side of the chateau the tubs offer a breathtaking panoramic view of Reims Mountain and the nearby village.
-Included into the hotel cost the bath experience also comes with “table-side” service (at cost) – as soon as we settled into the warm water a hotel associate offered us some cold champagne to enjoy in the tub.
-The outdoor area is also outfitted with sunbathing beds while the indoor space has a sauna and two treatment rooms as well as a very cool looking manual mini-gym.
+Included in the hotel cost the bath experience also comes with “table-side” service (at cost) – as soon as we settled into the warm water a hotel associate offered us some cold champagne to enjoy in the tub.
+The outdoor area is also outfitted with sunbathing beds while the indoor space has a sauna and two treatment rooms as well as a very cool-looking manual mini-gym.

 Château de Sacy, rates starting at $350